Am I Ready for Retirement Living?

 Many people aren’t sure they are ready for retirement living.
 Whether you are contemplating senior living for yourself or a loved one, here are some things to consider when making the move to a retirement home.

 Beware of Waiting Too Long

-People often put off making the move to a senior residence, waiting until something traumatic happens: a spouse passes away or a disability or illness forces a relocation.
+People often put off making the move to a retirement home, waiting until something traumatic happens: a spouse passes away or a disability or illness forces a relocation.
 Unfortunately, time and again, we have witnessed that making a move under these scenarios adds incredible stress to an already complicated situation; not only for the incoming resident (who is now dealing with trauma in addition to the move) but also to the family

 members who are attempting to help out under these circumstances.
 If you can plan ahead and make the move when things are relatively calm in your life, when you are in fairly decent health, it can make a huge difference to all involved.

 The Benefits of Senior Living in a Retirement Residence

 Some seniors have a hard time facing the thought that they are “old enough” to move into a retirement residence.
 There seems to be a lingering stigma that Retirement Residences are dull places with nothing to do.
 But Retirement Residences today are not the “nursing homes” of 25 years ago!
 Move into a senior living facility today and discover a whole host of life-enriching benefits:

 Signs that you or your loved one may be ready to move to a retirement home

 Read through the following and consider if you might be ready to take advantage of life in a Retirement Residence